This Southern New Year’s Menu is perfect for celebrating the first day of the new year! Said to bring money, luck and prosperity in the new year!

 Pulled pork is perfect for serving on New Year’s Day and pulled pork from this pork roast couldn’t be easier.
 Or more delicious.
 This recipe uses the slow cooker and is about as easy as recipes can be.
 Hey, I guess that’s luck right there!

-If you are looking for something a little bit more traditional for the main item on your menu, you’ll love this Cola Glazed Ham.
+If you are looking for something a little bit more traditional for the main item on your menu, you’ll love this Best Ham Recipe.
 It’s a favorite.

 We love turnip greens and collards around my house.
 They are a definite family favorite and my grandfather always said they represented money on New Year’s Day.
 You better believe I forced myself to eat them as a little girl that one day of the year.
 Now though, they are one of my favorite dishes any time of the year.